benjackson33/react-weather/README.md

 I orginally started making this completely client side, making the API calls from the client.
 I then refactored the app to make the calls to a express.js backend, for the practice on backend infrastrcutrue and keeping secrets secure.
 The refactroing process gave me a spot of bother, issues routing and data getting a bit mixed up in places.

-I think a sense of rushing was part of the issue, which ironcially slowed me down in the end with the errors.
+Potential cause of issues was a sense of rushing, which ironcially slowed me down in the end with the errors.
 I overcame the problems by being more mehtodical, logging step by step and making sure the required data was being given.
 A good lesson learned.

 ## Next Steps?